Patient education: Rheumatoid arthritis and pregnancy (Beyond the Basics)

 Rheumatoid arthritis (RA) affects 1 percent of the adults in the United States, with more women affected than men.
 Many women with RA are of childbearing age, which highlights the importance of careful family planning especially in patients who are taking medications or who have active disease.

 In many women with RA, disease activity improves substantially during pregnancy.
 However, some women's RA flares up or stays active during pregnancy.
 Thus, it is often necessary to change or modify treatment of RA during pregnancy to control flares while minimizing the risks of RA treatments to the developing fetus.

 A number of other topics about RA are available separately.
-(See "Patient information: Rheumatoid arthritis symptoms and diagnosis (Beyond the Basics)" and "Patient information: Rheumatoid arthritis treatment (Beyond the Basics)" and "Patient information: Disease-modifying antirheumatic drugs (DMARDs) (Beyond the Basics)".)
+(See "Patient education: Rheumatoid arthritis symptoms and diagnosis (Beyond the Basics)" and "Patient education: Rheumatoid arthritis treatment (Beyond the Basics)" and "Patient education: Disease-modifying antirheumatic drugs (DMARDs) (Beyond the Basics)".)

 CHANGES IN RHEUMATOID ARTHRITIS DURING PREGNANCY

 Many changes to the immune system occur normally during pregnancy.
 These changes enable a fetus to grow and develop.
 Some of these changes contribute to the improvement of rheumatoid arthritis (RA) symptoms during pregnancy.

 Disease activity during pregnancy — Approximately 50 to 60 percent of women with RA notice improvement of RA signs and symptoms during pregnancy.
 The decrease in disease activity generally starts in the first trimester and lasts through delivery.
 Unfortunately, we cannot predict which patients will get better during pregnancy.